• HOME

 PRINCIPAL AND SENIOR TERRESTRIAL ARCHAEOLOGIST

 Kim is a principal and archaeologist at Sea Beneath Marine & Heritage.
 She has 20 years of consulting archaeology experience in BC.
-She is a field director and an eligible permit holder in all culture areas of the province.
+She is a field director and permit holder in all culture areas of the province.

 "I am committed to working collaboratively to meet project objectives and timelines and am equally committed to the protection of First Nations cultural heritage.
 This balance allows a project to proceed while minimizing impacts to heritage resources.